mchemin/Lumapps-Test/Readme.md

 ### Jetpack compose & navigation

 As i was starting fresh, i wanted to do a full-compose application, including the navigation.
-This was an opportunity to use up-to-date approach for android ui developpement.
+This was an opportunity to use up-to-date approach for android ui development.

 ### Other